rippinrobr/baseball-stats-db/README.md

 ##Data Related Scripts

-The scripts in this directory are used to filter the [Baseball Databank](https://github.com/chadwickbureau/baseballdatabank/tree/2012update) data by teamID or loading the data into MongoDb.
+The scripts in this directory are used to load the [Baseball Databank](https://github.com/chadwickbureau/baseballdatabank/tree/2012update) into MongoDb database.

 ----------
 ### Running the load scripts